reach2arunprakash/Data-Structures/sql.md

 	Stored procedures help promote code reuse.
 	Stored procedures can encapsulate logic.
 You can change stored procedure code without affecting clients.
 	Stored procedures provide better security to your data.

+//SQL INTERVIEW QUESTIONS
+1. What id Denormalization?
+A: It is the process of improving the performance of the database by adding redundant data.
+2. What is Normalization?
+A: It is the process of eliminating redundant data and maintaining data dependencies.
+3. ACID Properties?
+A: Atomicity: It ensures all-or-none rule for database modifications.
+   Consistency: Data values are consistent across the database.
+   Isolation: Two transactions are said to be independent of one another.
+   Durability: Data is not lost even at the time of server failure.
+4. Different types of Triggers?
+A: They are three different types of triggers:
+   1. DML Triggers: These are of two kinds:
+   		1. Instead of Triggers: These are invoked in place of the triggering action such as insert, update or delete.
+   		2. After Triggers: These are invoked after the triggering action such as insert, update or delete.
+   2. DDL Triggers: These are invoked against DDL statements.
+These are always After Triggers.
+   3. Logon Triggers: These are invoked when a Logon event occurs and before the user session is established.
+5. What is a linked server?
+A: Linked server facilitates the ease of linking with heterogenous servers.
+Using linked servers, you can manipulate data on the remote servers and even integrate with local data.
+Stored procedures: sp_linkedservers gives you the list of linked servers available on the server.
+6. What is a cursor?
+A: Cursor is a database object used to manipulate data in row-by-row basis.
+Steps involved: Declare a cursor -> Open a cursor -> Fetch row from the cursor -> Process the row fetched -> Close the cursor -> Deallocate the cursor.
+7. Difference between user defined functions and stored procedures?
+A: User defined functions can be used anywhere in the queries i.e. within where/having/select section where as stored procedures cannot be used.
+Note: Stored procedures can be used with insert statements.
+UDFs can also be used in join operations and UDFs can be used to return tables which can be joined with other tables.
+8. How does truncate and delete operation effect Identity?
+A: Truncate resets the Identity to its base value where as delete doesnot reset it to the base value.
+9. How does primary key constraint and unique key constraint effect null?
+A: Primary key constraints allow no null values in the specified column where as unique key constraint allows a single null value not multiple null values.
+10. What is DEFAULT?
+A: Default allows to add values to the column if the value of that column is not set.
+Default can be defined on number and datetime fields they cannot be defined on timestamp and IDENTITY columns.
+11. What is Optimistic Locking and Pessismist locking?
+A: In optimistic locking, once you read a record, you verify the version number associated with the record is not changed when you write the record back.
+If the version number associated with the record is changed, then the transaction needs to be restarted and new values needs to be inserted.
+Pessismist locking is locking the record exclusively.
+They are of 4 isolation levels associated: readuncommitted, readcommitted, repeatable read and serializable.
+Serializable is the highest isolation level and its more advanced compared to optimistic locking.
+12.Difference between exclusive lock and update lock?
+A: In case of exclusive lock, no other lock can be acquired on that row or table.
+Every process has to wait until the process which holds the lock releases it.
+In case of update lock, while reading the row or a record, you can have any other lock associated with that row or record.
+In case of updating the record, update lock changes itself to exclusive lock and no other process can obtain a lock on that row until the lock is released.
+13. What is collation?
+A: Collation defines a set of rules that determines how data is sorted and compared.
+Once the collation has been defined, you cannot change the collation rules until you re-create it or drop the entity.
+14. How to check collation associated with a database?
+A: SELECT collation_name from sys.databases where name = 'DATABASENAME'
+15. What are DMV's and DMF's?
+A: Data management views and data management functions provide information about the state of sql server in other words they are responsible for providing information about health of the sql server.
+16. What are statistics?
+A: Statistics define how well a query can be executed with low resource consumption.
+17. What is difference between UNION and UNION ALL?
+A: UNION is used for fetching distinct records across tables.
+UNION ALL displays all the records including duplicates.
+The processing time for UNION is more when compared to UNION ALL.
+18. What is blocking?
+A: Sql server blocking occurs when one connection holds a lock on a record and other connection tries to fetch the record or update the record.
+19. How deadlock is resolved?
+A: Deadlock is automatically resolved by Sql server.
+Sql server identifies the process which has less overhead and accordingly it rollbacks the transaction associated with that process.
+20. What are row constructors?
+A: Row constructors allow you to insert multiple rows of data with a single insert statement.
+21. What is OUTPUT clause?
+A: OUTPUT clause is used for displaying the records effected by the use of the DML statements.
+22. Requirements of a sub query?
+A: Sub query has following requirements: A sub query needs to be enclosed in parenthesis.
+2. A subquery cannot have order by clause.
+3. A query can have more than one sub-query.
+4. A sub query needs to be on right hand side of the comparison operator.
+23. What is a filegroup?
+A: Filegroup is a collection of datafiles which are managed as a single unit.
+You can have one primary filegroup per database and many user defined filegroups.
+Log files cannot be part of a filegroup due to difference in structure.
+24. Is table size reduced, when you delete data from the table?
+A: No the table size is not reduced, indeed the sql server marks those rows as free rows.
+Once you insert the new data, the free rows will get updated and then the size of the table is changed based on the data insertion.
+If the data is not inserted, then after a while, the rows are eliminated.
+25. Difference between GETDATE and SYSDATETIME()?
+A: GETDATE uses the precision in milliseconds and SYSDATETIME in 100 nanoseconds.